cuttlefishh/python-for-data-analysis/assignments/assignment4.md

 **1.** Lists and loops.

 * Create a list of 10 random integers in the range of -100 to 100.
 * Loop through that list using a for loop.
-* Put the non-negative (positive or zero) integers into a new list.
-* If negative integers are encountered, print a message saying that the value is negative and printing that value.
+Put the non-negative (positive or zero) integers into a new list.
+If negative integers are encountered, print a message saying that the value is negative and printing that value.

 **2.** Functions, lists, and loops.

-* Write a function that does what you did in #1 but with the following differences:
+* Write a function that does what you did in Question 1 but with the following differences:
-* The input list can be any list of numbers.
+    - The input list can be any list of numbers.
-* The function should take as an argument some cutoff for being included in the new list (e.g., if you want non-negative integers, the criterion would be >=0 and the cutoff would be 0).
+    - The function should take as a parameter a threshold for being included in the new list (e.g., if you want non-negative integers, the threshold would be 0, and the function would check if values are >= to this value).
-* The printed message for failing to be included should also reflect this user-defined parameter.
+    - The printed message for failing to be included should also report the threshold parameter.
-* The new list should be returned by the function.
+    - The new list should be returned by the function.

 **3.** Dictionaries and list enumeration.